Χ Recipes

 THE MOST POPULAR

+1. Preheat oven to 400F.
+Line a muffin tin with paper liners or spray with non-stick spray (12 cups tin).
 STREUSEL TOPPING.
-1. In a medium bowl, combine the flour, cinnamon and sugar.
+2. In a medium bowl, combine the flour and sugar.
 Stir to mix well.
 Add the cold, cubed butter to the flour mixture.
 Use a pastry cutter, fork, or your fingers to cut the butter into the dry ingredients until the mixture resembles coarse crumbs.
 The butter should be pea-sized, and the mixture should hold together when pinched.
 Set aside.
-ICING 2.
-Whisk all of the icing ingredients together.
-Set aside.
 MUFFINS 3.
-Preheat oven to 400F.
-Line a muffin tin with paper liners or spray with non-stick spray (12 cups tin).
-4. Wash, peel and chop the apples on 1/2-inch chunks.
-Squeeze the juice of half a lemon onto chunks.
-5. Mix dry ingredients: In a medium bowl, whisk together the flour, sugar, salt, and baking powder.
-6. Melt and cool butter.
-7. In a small bowl, combine melted butter, eggs, apple cider and vanilla extract.
+Mix dry ingredients: In a medium bowl, whisk together the flour, sugar, salt, and baking powder.
+4. Melt and cool butter.
+5. In a small bowl, combine melted butter, eggs, buttermilk and vanilla extract.
 Whisk to combine.
-8. Pour the wet ingredients into the dry ingredients.
+6. Pour the wet ingredients into the dry ingredients.
 Stir just until combined.
 The batter will be thick.
-9. Coat apple chunks with 1 tablespoon of flour and gently fold into the batter.
-10. Divide the batter evenly among the muffin cups, filling them about 3/4 of the way full.
-11. Sprinkle the streusel topping over muffins.
-12. Bake in the preheated oven for 18-22 minutes, or until a toothpick inserted into the center of a muffin comes out clean.
+7. Coat berries with 1 tablespoon of flour and gently fold into the batter.
+8. Divide the batter evenly among the muffin cups, filling them about 3/4 of the way full.
+9. Sprinkle the streusel topping over muffins.
+10. Bake in the preheated oven for 18-22 minutes, or until a toothpick inserted into the center of a muffin comes out clean.
 The tops should be golden brown.
-13. Allow the muffins to cool in the pan for about 5 minutes before transferring them to a wire rack to cool completely.
-14. Drizzle icing over warm or cooled muffins.
+11. Allow the muffins to cool in the pan for about 5 minutes before transferring them to a wire rack to cool completely.

 More...